 However, they also say that these powerful feelings may appear unexpectedly and it’s not always easy to recognize when bereavement, grief, or loss are the reason employees might be acting or feeling differently.
 That is why it is important for HR leaders to be informed about grief, as a topic, and to seek advice and guidance from trusted sources.

 One such source is Marie Curie, the UK’s leading end-of-life charity.
 They provide advice and guidance on supporting a grieving friend or relative.
 They also offer bereavement counseling.

 It is also important to consider broader issues about employees’ behavior while recovering from grief.
 Not only is this the right thing to do, to provide the best level of support to your employees, it is also important to think about these questions when compiling any of your HR policies that address compassionate leave.

 Ultimately, it is up to your company to decide how much leave is allocated, under what circumstances, and whether it is paid or unpaid.

 But, whatever you decide, make sure you include this information in your employees’ employment contracts and associated documentation.
 And then make sure that both employees and managers can find the relevant information when they need it.

-Online tools like Personio can help HR leaders, their teams, and the broader organisation manage documents, policies and procedures to make it easier for everyone to have the information they need at their fingertips when they’re being affected by challenging emotional issues.
+Online tools like Personio can help HR leaders, their teams, and the broader organization manage documents, policies, and procedures to make it easier for everyone to have the information they need at their fingertips when they’re being affected by challenging emotional issues.